House Democrats introduce legislation to bar Trump from office under 14th Amendment

-(The Hill) – A group of 40 House Democrats, led by Rep. David Cicilline (R.I.), introduced legislation on Thursday to bar former President Trump from holding future federal office under the 14th Amendment.
+(The Hill) — A group of 40 House Democrats, led by Rhode Island Rep. David Cicilline, introduced legislation on Thursday to bar former President Trump from holding future federal office under the 14th Amendment.

 Section 3 of the amendment states that no one who previously took an oath to support the Constitution and engaged in “insurrection or rebellion” shall “hold any office, civil or military, under the United States.”